-Even the most basic models in the Q5 range are going to give you the elevated driving position that is one of the biggest selling points of SUVs.
-Where it differs from other, less-refined, cars in the category is in its handling.
+Even the most basic models in the Q5 range are going to give you the elevated driving position that's one of the biggest selling points of SUVs.
+Where it differs from other, less-refined cars in the category is in its handling.
 Close your eyes – only if you’re a passenger, of course – and it can feel more like a well-behaved hatchback than an SUV.

-For the driver the quattro four-wheel drive means great grip going round corners and when the road conditions are slippery or wet.
-It’s also equally good for doing the school run or long motorway journeys when the brilliant sound proofing keeps the road noise to a whisper rather than a roar.
+For the driver, the quattro four-wheel drive means great grip going around corners and when the road conditions are slippery or wet.
+It’s also equally good for doing the school run or long motorway journeys, during which the brilliant soundproofing keeps the road noise to a whisper rather than a roar.

-Behind the wheel the so-called virtual cockpit gives you all the information you’re ever going to need.
-Or, to make you feel more like you’re piloting a fighter jet, some high-spec models even project the info onto the windscreen.
-Visibility to the front of the Q5 is great thanks to the unobtrusive corner pillars and parking’s made a whole lot easier by the rear sensors and camera.
+Behind the wheel, the so-called virtual cockpit gives you all the information you’re ever going to need.
+In some higher-spec models, the info is displayed onto the windscreen, making you feel more like you’re piloting a fighter jet.
+Visibility to the front of the Q5 is great thanks to the unobtrusive corner pillars, while parking’s made a whole lot easier thanks to the rear sensors and camera.

-In terms of infotainment, there’s a 10.1-inch touch screen which will be able to tell you everything from where you’re headed to the song that’s playing on the in-car sound system that also packs quite a punch.
+In terms of infotainment, there’s a 10.1-inch touchscreen that will be able to tell you everything from where you’re headed to the song that’s playing on the in-car sound system, which also packs quite a punch.

 When you’re splashing out on an SUV, it’s generally because you need plenty of space.
 While it might not be quite as generous with its storage as a car like a Land Rover Discovery, it’s not too shoddy at all.
 The boot swallows everything from baby buggies to golf bags with ease, and the 40/20/40 rear seat split allows for various combinations of boot and passenger space.

-In the cabin itself, the front door bins have room for large bottles and there are twin cup holders between the front seats for that flat white on the go.
-In the rear there are a couple of pretty practical floor bins and, on models with the additional Storage Pack, there are handy nets on the back of the front seats.
+In the cabin itself, the front door bins have room for large bottles and there are twin cup holders between the front seats for that flat white while you're on the go.
+In the rear, there are a couple of pretty practical floor bins, and on models fitted with the additional Storage Pack, there are handy nets on the back of the front seats.